William Jones (philologist): Scholarly contributions

-Nevertheless, Jones' third annual discourse before the Asiatic Society on the history and culture of the Hindus (delivered on 2 February 1786 and published in 1788) with the famed "philologer" passage is often cited as the beginning of comparative linguistics and Indo-European studies.
+Nevertheless, Jones's third annual discourse before the Asiatic Society on the history and culture of the Hindus (delivered on 2 February 1786 and published in 1788) with the famed "philologer" passage is often cited as the beginning of comparative linguistics and Indo-European studies.

 This common source came to be known as Proto-Indo-European.

 Jones was the first to propose the concept of an "Aryan invasion" into the Indian subcontinent, which according to Jones led to a lasting ethnic division in India between descents of indigenous Indians and those of the Aryans.
-This idea fell into obscurity due to a lack of evidence, but was later taken up by amateur Indologists such as the colonial administrator Herbert Hope Risley.
+This idea fell into obscurity due to a lack of evidence at the time, but was later taken up by amateur Indologists such as the colonial administrator Herbert Hope Risley.

 Jones also propounded theories that might appear peculiar today but were less so in his time.
 For example, he believed that Egyptian priests had migrated and settled down in India in prehistoric times.
 He also posited that the Chinese were originally Hindus belonging to the Kshatriya caste.

 Jones, in his 1772 Essay on the Arts called Imitative, was one of the first to propound an expressive theory of poetry, valorising expression over description or imitation: "If the arguments, used in this essay, have any weight, it will appear, that the finest parts of poetry, music, and painting, are expressive of the passions...the inferior parts of them are descriptive of natural objects".
 He thereby anticipated Wordsworth in grounding poetry on the basis of a Romantic subjectivity.

 Jones was a contributor to Hyde's Notebooks during his term on the bench of the Supreme Court of Judicature.
-The notebooks are a valuable primary source of information for life in late 18th-century Bengal, and are the only remaining source for the proceedings of the Supreme Court.
+The notebooks are a valuable primary source of information for life in late 18th-century Bengal and are the only extant sources for the proceedings of the Supreme Court.

 Legal contributions

 After reaching Calcutta, Jones was unhappy with the appointed pandits of the court, who were tasked with interpreting the laws of Hinduism and contributing to judgements.
 After a number of cases in which different pandits came up with different rulings, Jones determined to thoroughly learn Sanskrit so that he could independently interpret the original sources.

-Jones' final judicial project was suggesting and leading the compilation of a Sanskrit "digest of Hindu Law," with the original plan of translating the work himself.
+Jones's final judicial project was suggesting and leading the compilation of a Sanskrit "digest of Hindu Law", with the original plan of translating the work himself.
 After his death, the translation was completed by Henry Thomas Colebrooke.